13 Best Paintings at the Prado Museum

 The profound iconography of the painting, its technique and colours and the complexity of the work have made it one of the main attractions of the Prado Museum.

-• Author: El Bosco
+• Author: Bosch

 • Date: 1500

-• Location: Room 056A of the Prado Museum
+• Location: Room 056A of the Prado

 9. The Annunciation by Fra Angelico

-The Annunciation, by Fra Angelico| ©Jim Anzalone
+The Annunciation, Fra Angelico| ©Jim Anzalone

-The Annunciation, by Fra Angelico| ©Jim Anzalone
+The Annunciation, Fra Angelico| ©Jim Anzalone

 Fra Angelico's original name was Guido di Piero and he was a Renaissance painter based in Florence.
 He was ordained as a priest and changed his name and began to paint, the Annunciation being one of his earliest and most controversial creations.

 Fra Angelico's depiction of The Annunciation was unusual and aroused much controversy at the time.
-It was only posthumously that his work was recognised as a vision ahead of its time and his best work.
+It was posthumously that his work was recognised as a vision ahead of its time and his best work.

 • Author: Guido di Piero